vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 As we make the message buffer larger, nontemporal operations reduce cache pressure in the tree lookup and we see a performance improvement.
 Although this is essentially a re-demonstration of the <a href="#ref_wal">simple write allocation test</a> done earlier, it is good to confirm in a psuedo-real application.
-Hopefully, this was sufficient to demonstrate that nontemporal operations can have a meaningful use in high performance applications.
+Hopefully, this was sufficient to demonstrate that nontemporal operations can have a meaningful use in high performance applications
+-
+any datastructure which is written much more frequently then it is read would be a good candidate.<sup><a id="ref_test" href="#fntest">6</a></sup>
 With later posts we'll see how useful nontemporal operations are when we can load past the cache as well.

 <sup id="fnsse">1.
 Nontemporal stores were introduced in SSE, and loads in SSE 4.1<a href="#ref_sse" title="Jump back to footnote 1 in the text.">↩</a></sup>
 <br>
 <sup id="fnlist">2.
 Iterating a list help reduce variability by having to hit multiple lines in a prefetcher-invisible way<a href="#ref_list" title="Jump back to footnote 2 in the text.">↩</a></sup>
 <br>
 <sup id="fntest">3.
 There are a huge set of variations of this to test - nontemporal store for lines in L1?
 L2?
 L3?
 Normal stores to lines out of cache?
-I don't want to spam this with minor variations<a href="#ref_sfence_exp" title="Jump back to footnote 3 in the text.">↩</a></sup>
+I don't want to spam this with minor variations of the same benchmark<a href="#ref_sfence_exp" title="Jump back to footnote 3 in the text.">↩</a></sup>
 <br>
 <sup id="fnsfence_exp">4. sfence enforces ordering between stores, but is weaker than mfence in that it doesn't enfore store-load ordering.
 In practice this means it has no effect on normal stores, and prevents normal stores from leaving the store buffer as long as a nontemporal store is still in flight<a href="#ref_sfence_exp" title="Jump back to footnote 4 in the text.">↩</a></sup>
 <br>
 <sup id="fnblock">5.
 I haven't run benchmarks on what constitutes a block, but almost all sensible cases will be in a memcpy-like setting where the stores are issued as fast as possible<a href="#ref_block" title="Jump back to footnote 5 in the text.">↩</a></sup>
 <br>
+<sup id="fntest">6.
+One should run all the <a href="https://github.com/vgatherps/nontemporal_stores">tests from the repo</a>, since results can <a href="https://sites.utexas.edu/jdm4372/2018/01/01/notes-on-non-temporal-aka-streaming-stores/">vary</a> based on the hardware even within a product line<a href="#ref_test" title="Jump back to footnote 6 in the text.">↩</a></sup>